One unit of credit equals four semester hours.

 Opinions and Beliefs

 An examination of the determinants and consequences of job satisfaction, involvement, culture, commitment and other job-related attitudes.
-Questionnaire development and use as well as other methods of measurement will be addressed.
+Students will study a variety of methods of measurement, including the development and use of questionnaires.

 PSY 539 Work Motivation